Skip Navigation

 FSE Guide to Electronic Reporting

-Every time the grease interceptor(s) is cleaned/pumped out, you are required to electronically report the date of the pump out and the name of the hauler.
+Every time the grease interceptor(s) is cleaned/pumped out, you are required to electronically report the date of the pump out and the name of the permitted transporter.

 Use the following link to report:

-View a list of DERM approved haulers.
+Refer to the DERM liquid waste transporters’ page for the list of transporters currently permitted by DERM to transport brown grease (grease interceptor waste) in Miami-Dade County.
 The hauler list may change on a regular basis.
 Contact [email protected] for updates.

 Back to Top